HMAsp/HMAsp/README.md

 ## School projects

 **All projects are stored on Github and Deployed with Netlify.
-It is as simple as clicking the link.**
+It is as simple as clicking the link.
+I recommend browsing my repos because there are projects there that have not made it here yet.**

 - **The Cross-course Assignment: "Rainydays"** is the first design and development we did.
 It has followed us through the year and has been developed as we went through the course modules.